exabrial/redex-sm/readme.md

 Right now, all session destruction and cache eviction notices are directed all all nodes in the cluster.
 This should be fine for most sane workloads.
 If a workload has very frequent session expiration (10s of thousands of destruction/eviction events per second), we probably need to write an enhancement to only have the managers subscribe to events for sessions they have cached.
 Let me know if you reach that limit.
 I'd be very interested to check it out.

 ## Major Changes

+-  1.0.5
+    - Fix Bug #8 - `session.activate()` needs to be called, and session needs to be bound to the current manager

 -  1.0.4
     - No physical code changes, just resigning a release